 Clean Your House

-Vacuum the floors your house daily to get rid of fleas… every few days once they’re gone.
+Vacuum the floors your house daily to get rid of fleas.
+Then vacuum every few days to catch anything new.

 If your vacuum has bags, throw them out right away each time if you have fleas.

 Fleas love rugs to hide in and lay their eggs, so vacuum thoroughly.

 If your vacuum is bagless, spray some vinegar in the tank.

 Some people sprinkle salt or DE (diatomaceous earth) on carpets before vacuuming.

 People sure do a lot of work for their special kitties!
 Click “Flea Control the Homemade Way” for more details…

 Don’t Depend on Your Robot Vacuum to Get Rid of Fleas